pyvisa/pyvisa/docs/source/introduction/rvalues.rst

 many bytes will be transferred.
 The Keithley 2000 for example always return the full buffer whose size is reported by the 'trace:points?' command.
 Since a binary block may contain the termination character, PyVISA need to know how many bytes to expect.
-For those case, you can pass the expected number of bytes using the ``data_length`` keyword argument.
+For those case, you can pass the expected number of points using the ``data_points`` keyword argument.
+The number of bytes will be inferred from the datatype of the block.

 Writing ASCII values